- CSCA follows the Common Core State Standards in Mathematics and English/Language Arts.

 A Note about our 6th – 8th Grade Experience

 Our 6th – 8th grade model is one of a nurturing extension of the elementary years.
-This allows the pre-teen to learn in a family-structured, multi-age atmosphere, without the need to feel like growing up rapidly.
+This allows the pre-teen to learn in a family-structured, multi-age atmosphere.
 We will continue to use Common Core State Standards and New Mexico standards to guide curriculum selections.
 Due to our multi-age classroom and small group approach, the instruction will continue to be differentiated to each student’s needs.
 Part of the criteria for a 6th-8th grader to be enrolled at CSCA is that his or her personality lends itself to our nurturing model, one that considers all ages of learners with compassion and respect.
 We are not currently implementing grades 6th-8th until our community grows older.

 From a spiritual and “Life is Our Classroom” perspective, opportunity for application of spiritual lessons is constantly present as students learn to be helped by another, to be the helping person, to give wait time, and more.
 At times, students are employed as “experts,” which surely gives confidence and leadership opportunities.
 At other times, students accept that they are the learner, that we all have strengths and growth areas, which we embrace and love about each other.
 The world is comprised of all ages, levels, talents and interests.
 Our classroom represents the world.